evaporei/nubank-authorizer/README.md

 # nubank-authorizer

-Challenge for Nubank's Authorizer Code Challenge.
+Nubank's Authorizer Code Challenge.

 ## Installation

 To install the project you will need either `Docker` or `leiningen`.
-Also, all the comands that will be shown below will use `make`, if you don't want to install it, you can see what each one of them does on the [`Makefile`](https://github.com/otaviopace/nubank-authorizer/blob/master/Makefile) to run them directly.
+Also, all the `Docker` comands that will be shown below will use `make`, if you don't want to install it, you can see what each one of them does on the [`Makefile`](https://github.com/otaviopace/nubank-authorizer/blob/master/Makefile) to run them directly.

 ### Docker